Asset tracking is exhausting. Manual counting wastes hours and kills morale. You need a solution that works harder than you do.

 Conclusion

-Fixed readers save daily operational labor9 for high-volume flows, while handheld readers save infrastructure labor and offer flexibility.
+Fixed readers save daily operational labor for high-volume flows, while handheld readers save infrastructure labor and offer flexibility.
 Choose fixed for flow and handheld for auditing.

 ---